Def in Diesel Tank

 Adding DEF (Diesel Exhaust Fluid) to a diesel tank poses significant hazards.
 DEF serves a vital purpose in dedicated DEF tanks, but its introduction into diesel tanks can lead to costly consequences.
 It’s imperative to ensure proper handling and allocation to avoid potential dangers and expenses.

-Mixing DEF (Diesel Exhaust Fluid) with diesel fuel can lead to serious consequences for your vehicle.
 When DEF, typically composed of urea and deionized water, enters the diesel tank, it does not combust like diesel fuel.
 Instead, it can cause damage to the engine and fuel system.

 Chemical reactions occur as the DEF interacts with metal parts, potentially causing corrosion and deterioration.
 Additionally, the mixture can lead to the formation of crystallized deposits, which may clog fuel filters and injectors, impeding proper fuel flow.